adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 #### 2.e.iii.
 Variable location specifier

-A `<location>` represents a position in a font's variable design space. variable Locations are specified by a comma-separated list of axis location specifiers, at most one per axis.
+A `<location>` represents a position in a font's variable design space.
+Variable locations are specified by a comma-separated list of axis location specifiers, at most one per axis.
 An axis is represented by its tag, and the position is specified by an axis value and an optional unit letter: